DaniAkash/javascript-app-development/docs/references/var-let-and-const.md

 ---
-id: difference-between-var-let-and-const
+id: var-let-and-const
 title: Difference Between Var, Let and Const
-sidebar_label: Difference Between Var, Let and Const
+sidebar_label: Var, Let and Const
 ---

 Most of the beginners often get confused with the three keywords var, let and const as they are specific to Javascript.
 So, let's have a clear understanding of it.